Traces of My Lipstick

 Traces of My Lipstick is the third studio album by American R&B group Xscape.
 The album was released on May 12, 1998, through So So Def Recordings and Sony Music Entertainment.
 The album was preceded by the release of three singles: "The Arms of the One Who Loves You", "My Little Secret" and "Softest Place on Earth".

 The album debuted at number 28 on the US Billboard 200 and number six Top R&B/Hip-Hop Albums chart.
-The album was certified Platinum by the RIAA the on June 21, 1999.
+The album was certified Platinum by the Recording Industry Association of America (RIAA) on June 21, 1999.

 Background and release

 "Traces of My Lipstick" was the group's first album in three years after the release of their second album Off the Hook (1995).
 As with previous albums Hummin' Comin' at 'Cha (1993) and Off the Hook (1995), the album was chiefly produced by Jermaine Dupri with Manuel Seal, Jr. and Daryl Simmons, with addition production from Babyface, Joe Thomas, Warryn Campbell and Keith Sweat.